 With impressive views from volcanic peaks, and long stretches of blissful beaches, tropical St. Barts could hardly be more scenic, often resembling the rugged landscape and aquamarine seas found in the Mediterranean.
 A European flair is prevalent at every turn, as the language, cuisine and culture are all distinctively French.
 From the extended siesta-type lunch breaks and leisurely pace, to the signature chic styles, you’ll feel like you’ve been transported to the French Riviera, with the added bonus of a cool Caribbean vibe.

-When planning what to do in St. Barts, start with the fabulous beaches for a picnic or watersports.
-St. Barts restaurants and shopping are world-class, and conveniently concentrated in the staggeringly beautiful, red-roofed harbor town of Gustavia.
-For those seeking adventure, scuba diving, snorkeling and hiking in St. Barts will not disappoint.
+When planning what to do in St. Barts, start with the fabulous beaches for a picnic or water sports.
+St. Barts restaurants and shopping are world-class, and conveniently concentrated in the staggeringly beautiful, red-roofed harbour town of Gustavia.
+For those seeking adventure, scuba diving, snorkelling and hiking in St. Barts will not disappoint.
 And, of course, strolling the docks of Gustavia to marvel at the superyachts will be a highlight during your visit.

-Here are a few of the best things to do in St. Barts to jump start your Caribbean vacation plans.
+Here are a few of the best things to do in St. Barts to jump start your Caribbean holiday plans: